syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Exporting.md

 ## Local data

 By default, client data source is not sent to server to prevent unwanted data transfer since all data origin is server.
-In case, if you don't want to query the data source again for exporting in server, the grid's client [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource) can be sent to server on export PostBack by removing the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource) property in grid's ignore list.
+In case, if you don't want to query the data source again for exportingit in server, the grid's client [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource) can be sent to server on export PostBack by removing the [`dataSource`](http://help.syncfusion.com/js/api/ejgrid#members:datasource) property in grid's ignore list.
 The code snippet for this as follows

 {% highlight js %}

-var grid = $('#GridId').ejGrid('instance');
+var grid = $('#gridId').ejgrid('instance');
 grid.ignoreOnExport.splice(grid.ignoreOnExport.indexOf('dataSource'), 1);

 {% endhighlight %}